 She shrugged.

 “I didn’t either,” Lightsong said.
 “Not until I required my priests to break this one.
-Apparently, it can take weeks to take control of a Lifeless for which you do not have the Commands.
+Apparently, it can take weeks to take commmand of a Lifeless for which you do not have the right command words.
 I’m not even sure how the process goes--has something to with Breath and torture, apparently.”

 “Torture?” she said.
 “Lifeless can’t feel.”

 Lightsong shrugged.
 “Anyway, my servants broke this one for me.
-It can be done, though it takes time.
-The stronger the Awakener who created the Lifeless, the more difficult it is to break the creature and take control of it with the right Commands.”
+The stronger the Awakener who created the Lifeless, the more difficult it is to break the creature and take control of it without the right Commands.”

 “That’s why we need to get the Commands from Allmother,” Blushweaver said.
 “If something were to happen to her, her ten thousand would become useless to us.
 It would take years to break that many Lifeless!”